Kareem Reid

-Kareem Reid (born August 27, 1975) is a former point guard in the National Basketball Development League.
+Kareem Reid (born August 27, 1975) is an American former point guard in the National Basketball Development League.
 He played college basketball for the University of Arkansas Razorbacks, and went on to play professionally in several leagues in the United States and Europe.
 Reid is also a well known street-ball player in the Bronx, playing in the Rucker Park league, where he won three consecutive championships at the Entertainers Ballers Classic from 2002 to 2004.
+He was named in ESPN's "Elite 24: Rucker Park legends".

 High school career

 Reid led St. Raymond High School for Boys to New York City and state championships as a junior in 1993, and to the city championship as a senior in 1994.
 One of the top rated point guards in the country as a senior, Reid was named a McDonald's All-American, and signed with the Arkansas Razorbacks after being discovered by Head Coach Nolan Richardson while playing in the King Cotton Classic in Pine Bluff, Arkansas.
 Reid participated in the 1994 U.S. Olympic Festival, helping his East team to a silver medal.